varun2013/Coding-Challenge-2/README.md

 # Node.js Express Server

-This is a simple Node.js server using the Express framework with basic functionality for routing, error handling, and request logging.
+This is a simple Node.js server with basic functionality for routing, error handling, and request logging.

 ## Setup Instructions